-Anoka County Public Health Emergency Preparedness is responsible for coordinating, planning, and communicating with the community to understand potential threats and effective responses to public health.
-These threats, whether natural or man-made have driven the need for local public health departments to prepare responses to a wide variety of events.
-Many disasters can pose significant physical, psychological and environmental health risks.
+Anoka County Public Health Emergency Preparedness is responsible for coordinating, planning, and communicating with the community to understand potential threats and effective responses to public health emergencies.
+These threats, whether natural or man-made, have driven the need for local public health departments to prepare responses to a wide variety of events.
+Many disasters can pose significant physical, psychological, and environmental health risks.

-In an effort to build our capacity to respond we work to sustain collaborative relationships with both state and local partners.
-We collaborate with Emergency Management, hospitals, healthcare, behavioral health, emergency medical services, law enforcement, fire services, public works, government administrations, elected officials, volunteer organizations and the private sector.
+Anoka County communicates with partners regularly to make sure we work together during a crisis.
+Our partners include emergency management, hospitals, healthcare, behavioral health, emergency medical services, law enforcement, fire services, public works, government administrations, elected officials, volunteer organizations, and the private sector.

 It is important to have an emergency plan in place because you may not be with your loved ones when a disaster strikes.
-By having a plan you and your family will know where to go, who to call and what to do during an emergency situation.
+By having a plan, you and your family will know where to go, who to call, and what to do during an emergency.

-Knowing the emergency plans for your work and/or school will also help you to build up your resiliency.
-If there are not emergency plans already in place encourage your colleagues and others to work on creating a plan together.
+Knowing the emergency plans for your work and/or school will also help you stay prepared.
+If there are not emergency plans already in place, encourage your work or school mates to create a plan together.

-Volunteer - Help protect our community as a Medical Reserve Corps (MRC) Volunteer.
-For more information email Anoka County Medical Reserve Corps MRC-Anoka@co.anoka.mn.us.
+Volunteer - Help protect our community as a Medical Reserve Corps (MRC) volunteer.
+For more information, email MRC-Anoka@co.anoka.mn.us.

-Spread the word - Work with your employer and/or faith based organization to become a Closed Point of Dispensing Site.
-More information about this opportunity can be found on our Closed Dispensing webpage.
+Spread the word - Work with your employer and/or faith-based organization to become a Closed Point of Dispensing Site.
+More information about this opportunity can be found on our Point of Dispensing (POD) webpage.